zeel-90/React-Class/README.md

 ## Namaste React

-## This is just a demo to learn the react
+## This is just a demo to learn the react Thank you for showing the support.

 # _Episode 01 - Inception_